 Call customers to find out why they unsubscribed.
 You might consider looking at your current position with these customers.
 Has anything changed in your commercial dealings?
-How has your relationship with the customer been recently?
 Do they have a lapsed policy with you?
-If so, how long has it been since the policy lapsed?
-Is their policy approaching renewal shortly?
-By taking a closer look at all of this information, you can then decide how you want to contact the customer, if at all.
+How long since the policy lapsed?
+Is there a policy approaching renewal shortly?
+By combining this information, you can then decide how you want to contact the customers, if at all.

-Contact the unsubscribed customers and have a defensive conversation about why they opted out.
-It is their right to unsubscribe; it’s more important for you to find out why they unsubscribed, so you can try to prevent others from doing so.
+Don’t: Contact the unsubscribed customers and have a defensive conversation about why they opted out.
 Additionally, don’t contact subscribers if you’ve never spoken to them directly, as it could be viewed as an invasion of privacy.

 *Note: Extu ensures all unsubscribes are removed from your email list before we send your next email.
-You can look at your unsubscribes in detail in the email platform, Campaign Monitor.
+You can look at your unsubscribes in detail in Extu’s Campaign Monitor email platform.

 For other reasons to accept — and even embrace — unsubscribes, read “eMail Unsubscribes: Is It All Bad?”.

-Be helpful, make a connection, and most importantly, provide value to your customers, and the sales will flow naturally as a result.
+The key to a successful power hour (and email marketing in general) is to avoid diving straight into a sales question.
+Provide assistance and value to your customers, and the selling will come naturally.
 After all, the difference between selling and helping is just two letters.